 I awoke to the sound of my alarm clock early in the morning, and within twenty minutes I was on the road heading west towards Mt.
 Hood.
 Having stayed with family in Gresham the night before, it didn’t take long to drive up Highway 26 to Govy.
 I parked near the Summit Ski area and waited for Todd and Jeff to arrive, since we were contemplating riding down from Timberline after our tour.
 The snowpack around the ski area looked like it would go, so we left my car in Govy and drove up to Timberline.
-We got a somewhat late start, leaving the parking lot around 7:30, but skinning up the Mile Canyon and Palmer went pretty fast, though Jeff was lagging a bit because this was his first real trip using skins.
+We left the parking lot around 7:30, but skinning up the Mile Canyon and Palmer went pretty fast, though Jeff was lagging a bit because this was his first real trip using skins.
 Todd and I left him at the top of the Palmer and made plans to meet up there after another hour or so.

 Continuing up above the Palmer, I switched to crampons around 9000 feet after I started slipping on the skins.
 The snow was pretty wind eroded the higher we went….

 Around 9500 feet, we decided to head down as the snow below was corning, and reports from other climbers was that icefall up higher was pretty bad.
 The views out towards Illumination Rock were excellent…..

 We decended the White River snowfield since conditions were softer on the eastern side of the mountain.
 Origninally, we had thought about summiting, but gave that hope up since it became obvious the conditions wouldn’t allow for decent turns on the top 2000 feet.
 Additionally, the number of climbers heading for the summit appeared to number around 100, which would have made descending the summit route completely out of the question.